Indices For Oral Disease Definitions

 - e-extracted teeth

-- Indicates those deciduous teeth which have been extracted due to caries or which have badly decayed that they are indicated for extraction
+- Indicates those deciduous teeth that have been extracted due to caries or which have badly decayed that they are indicated for extraction

 - f-filled teeth